halsawadi/thakaa-bootcamp-debugging-machine-learning-models/README.md

-# thakaa-bootcamp-debugging-machine-learning-models
+# 🔧 Thakaa Bootcamp: Debugging Machine Learning Models
 This repository contains five notebooks with five riddles.
-Every notebook has a Machine Learning model with an issue or room for improvement.
+Every notebook has a Machine Learning (ML) model with an issue or room for improvement.

+Are you up for the challenge to fix/improve these five ML models? 🧞‍♂️

+Ramadan Kareem 🌙